 Pro tip:If a solution claims to recover 5% of leaked revenue, they’re probably exaggerating.

 We find 2%-4% is more common, and software like Fusebill generally pays for itself in one year or less, thanks to revenue recovery like this.

 Finally, having the ability to easily condense multiple versions of the same plan for different currencies into one plan simplifies subscription management and improves reporting.
 If you bill in different currencies, this is a must.

-3. Robust reporting insights creates business opportunities.
+3. Robust reporting insights create business opportunities.

 Once you ensure the recurring billing software solutions you’re exploring allow for flexible structuring, you’ll need to confirm they offer robust reporting tools.
 These will help reveal whether your pricing strategies are working, and without data, you’re making decisions in the dark.